aura-nw/testnets/Mainnet preparation/Preparation.md

 *Validators can find the link to the registration form to receive rewards in the email they used to register for the Euphoria IVP.*

+**NOTE**: Before launching Xstaxy, if a validator has second thoughts and decides to not become a genesis validator anymore, he can contact Aura team to withdraw all IVP rewards.

 ## 3. Euphoria-2 canary network introduction

 As our [previous discussion](https://github.com/orgs/aura-nw/discussions/1), Aura is moving towards a *permissioned smart contract platform* where every contract deployed on Xstaxy is open source.
 Thus, even after the IVP, we still want to keep Euphoria running with a certain number of validators so that we can continue testing new features and verify smart contracts before allowing them to be deployed on mainnet.